 - Cyberwarfare is considered by some defence analysts to be a larger threat than even Al Qaeda or terrorism.
 What do you understand by Cyberwarfare?
 Outline the cyber threats which India is vulnerable to and bring out the state of the country’s preparedness to deal with the same.

 - Article 244 of the Indian Constitution relates to the administration of schedules area and tribal areas.
 Analyse the impact of non-implementation of the provisions of the Fifth schedule on the growth of Left Wing extremism.

 - How far are India’s internal security challenges linked with border management particularly in view of the long porous borders with most countries of South Asia and Myanmar?

 Candidates can get UPSC Previous Year Question Papers from the linked article.

 Security Questions for UPSC Mains GS 3:- Download PDF Here

-To get the topic-wise GS 3 questions for UPSC Mains in one place, check the linked article.
+To get the topic-wise GS 3 questions for UPSC Mains and Subject-Wise questions for UPSC Prelims in one place, check the linked articles below: